ExploreASL/ExploreASL/Modules/SubModule_Population/README.md

 This doesn't make an assumption whether site or sequence differences are additive or multiplicative, but rather fits them both.
 Global scaling it performed to GM CBF == 60 mL/100g/min

-**NB**: make sure that sequence resolution differences have been taken in account before creating these biasfields **PM**: add normalization of between-subjects SD as well.
+**NB**: make sure that sequence resolution differences have been taken in account before creating these biasfields.

+**PM**: add normalization of between-subjects SD as well.

 **PM**: are there other things we can normalize?

 ### Recommended usage